curvedinf/dir-assistant/README.md

 ### Quickstart with Local Default Model (Phi 3 128k)

 To get started locally, you can download a default llm model.
+Default configuration with this model requires 11GB of memory on most hardware or 8GB on nvidia GPUs due to flash attention availability (enabled by default).
-Default configuration with this model requires 14GB of memory, but you will be able to adjust the configuration to fit lower memory requirements.
+You will be able to adjust the configuration to fit higher or lower memory requirements.
 To run via CPU:

 ```shell
 pip install dir-assistant